tracymu/api-tutorial/_posts/2017-02-21-favourites_list.md

 ![](images/fav-movies-compare2.png)

+Look at all the things we did today:

+* ~~use our movie search functionality to look up movies~~
+* ~~create a database where we can build up a collection of movies we like~~
+* ~~integrate our search functionality to add movies easily to this database~~
+* ~~add a page that shows us two people's favourite movie collections, highlighting those in common~~

-### Next steps:
+### Next steps

+We've focused on getting something working, not doing it attractively, elegantly or efficiently.
+Now that it works, there's much we could improve.

 - The suggested list of shared IDs could be made more efficient by replacing the array with a different data structure.
 Which method called on the array is inefficient?
 What data structure has a faster equivalent of this method?
 - Everything is pretty ugly.
 Even 10 minutes of CSS will probably make everything more useable.
+- This code doesn't handle errors well at all.
+What happens when somebody types in a name that doesn't exist?
+What happens when you don't fill in your name on the search page?
+Can you make these experiences better?
-- Create and remove links in your app to help the user navigate to different pages - for example, how do you want users to access your index page?
+- The links for navigating around this application are a little basic.
+Can you rearrange them to help the user navigate to different pages more easily?
+For example, how do you want users to access your index page?
 Can you make `http://localhost:3000` go straight to the favourites list?
-- Use the edit and update actions to add movies reviews.
-(TIP: You will also need to add fields to your database to hold these reviews).
+- What if you like a movie only a little bit, or you want to hate watch a movie?
+Update the application to allow either ratings out of 5 or text reviews or both.
+(TIP: You will need to add fields to your database, forms, and extra code inside your view loops to show the information).
+- Can you deploy this to Heroku so you can show it to your parents?